 8. Watch out for pesky seeds

 If you have never juiced before or want to make any adjustments in your juicing routine, pay attention to what recipes contain.
 Some juices have small pieces of fruit, which might include common allergens like citrus fruits with seed particles (which won’t be good for those with sensitivities).
 Choose other fruit/produce items instead whenever possible.

 If you’re juicing for the first time, try this recipe:

 - peeled cucumber

 - one lemon with peel removed and cut in half

-This is a simple vegetable juice that will help detox your body so it’s great to start out with!
-You can also add some coconut water or apple cider vinegar if desired– both are good sources of potassium which helps balance electrolytes after a workout or on an empty stomach.
+This simple vegetable juice will help detox your body, so it’s great to start out with!
+You can also add some coconut water or apple cider vinegar if desired– both are good sources of potassium which help balance electrolytes after a workout or on an empty stomach.

 Ready for Juicing?

-If this post has convinced you juicing is right for you then head over to my other blog posts on juicers, tips for beginners, and recipes for delicious healthy drinks today!
+If this post has convinced you that juicing is right for you, then head over to my other blog posts on juicers, tips for beginners, and recipes for delicious healthy drinks today!
 And don’t worry… I’ve got more juicy content coming soon too 😉